scenee/FloatingPanel/README.md

 You can show a floating panel over UINavigationController from the container view controllers as a modality of `.overCurrentContext` style.

-NOTE: FloatingPanelController has the custom presentation controller.
+✏️ FloatingPanelController has the custom presentation controller.
 If you would like to customize the presentation/dismissal, please see [FloatingPanelTransitioning](https://github.com/SCENEE/FloatingPanel/blob/master/Framework/Sources/FloatingPanelTransitioning.swift).

 ## View hierarchy